The 100 Unhealthiest Places in Your Home

 "Older thermometers"—those with the neurotoxin mercury—"within the home leaking vapors can create shortness of breath, nausea, vomiting, skin rashes, etc," says Steele.
 "It can also lead to damage to the central nervous system."
 They're banned in more than 20 states.

-Recommendation: “Most thermometers these days are digital and if not should be replaced.”
+The Rx: "Most thermometers these days are digital and if not should be replaced."

 Your Home's Humidity Could Make Your Nose Run

 Sudden changes in humidity can cause swelling in the membranes of your nose, leading to a runny or stuffy nose.
 When the humidity rises outdoors, it can also lead to higher humidity inside your home.
 Living with a constantly stuffy or runny nose is not only annoying, it can also decrease your ability to focus and can cause sinus infections.